Lumoslumen/CXCY2022/README.md

 2.Project: implement the Rho method of reduced SM3

-3. Project: implement length extension attack for SM3, SHA256, etc.
+3.Project: implement length extension attack for SM3, SHA256, etc.

 4.Project: do your best to optimize SM3 implementation (software)

 5.Project: Impl Merkle Tree following RFC6962

 6.Project: Try to Implement this scheme

 SM2-public: